Aggregate-Intellect/sherpa/docs/About_Sherpa/index.rst

 What If...
 ^^^^^^^^^^

-Has it happened to you that while you're doing something that is physically involved, say jogging or cooking or driving, a briliant idea hits you!
+Has it happened to you that while you're doing something that is physically involved, say jogging or cooking or driving, a brilliant idea hits you!
 What do you do?

-Most of us, and given the current technological limtiations, as best take a note to look into the idea later.
+Most of us, and given the current technological limitations, as best take a note to look into the idea later.

-But... **what if you could try that idea out as you are doing other activites by delegating it to machines?**
+But... **what if you could try that idea out as you are doing other activities by delegating it to machines?**

 The idea of building machines that can genuinely replicate expert decision making process has been around for a few decades, from rule-based expert systems a few decades ago to the few waves of AI in the past two decades, to the newest and fanciest algorithms we have nowadays!